 We have seen a growing number of claims of age discrimination in termination of employment and retirement age.
 Since 2010, the Supreme Court has passed judgment in five cases where claims of age discrimination were made (reference below, under “Interesting cases”).

 For employers, we believe the trickiest issue will be to have intergenerational diversity amongst a workforce, without giving grounds for claims for age discrimination.
 Rapid technological development and changes could motivate an employer to replace older employees.
-This, combined with new regulations regarding pension rights that reward employees with long service, give conflicting interests between employers and employees.
+This combined with new regulations regarding pension rights that reward employees with long service, gives conflicting interests between employers and employees.

 There are exceptions from the prohibition against age discrimination, as mentioned above, including legislation that sets out different retirement ages for certain groups of employees, ref below.